Healing Ministry

 Healing image

 The Unity movement began when Myrtle Fillmore successfully pursued her own healing.
 She believed that since she was the offspring of a Divine Parent who does not become ill, illness was not part of her true inheritance.
 Given a few months to live, she appealed to the intelligence that she knew resides within every cell of the body.
 She prayed, gave thanks, and became well.
 Jesus healed at a distance; he healed by the laying on of hands, and he healed with clay.
 He recognized that people accept healing in varying ways.
 The Gospels say he sent his followers out to spread his teachings and to heal the sick.
 We are following the example of our elder brother.
-Unity North has been holding healing services since our beginning in 1993.
+Healing has been an important part of Unity North since our beginning in 1993.

-All of the healers at Unity North have had formal training in hands-on healing.
-Some have studied Reiki, some use the chelation technique taught by Rosalyn Bruyere, and some use a hands-off technique as taught by the Esoteric Healing School in England.
-Some have also been trained in massage, acupressure, matrix energetics, quantum touch, or shiatsu.
+All of the healing facilitators at Unity North have had formal training in healing.
+Some have studied Reiki, some use the chelation technique taught by Rosalyn Bruyere, and some have been trained in quantum touch.
+Some have also been trained in other modalities.

 Healing work is intended to facilitate the movement of energy through the body which can be accompanied by the movement of emotions as well.
 Participants may feel warmth, movement, tingling, or just gentle relaxation.

-A healer is available after Sunday services for one-on-one healing.
+A healing facilitator may be available after Sunday services for one-on-one healing.
 Healing offerings represent our commitment to the pursuit and acceptance of the wholeness that Spirit intends for us.
 It not only carries forth Unity principles of prayer and healing but also follows the example of Jesus.

 Physical and emotional comfort of the recipients is paramount.
-Since our purpose is the movement of the body's own healing energy, healers do not diagnose disease.
+Since our purpose is the movement of the body's own healing energy, healing facilitators do not diagnose disease.
 We remember at all times that we are simply channels of blessing.

 Responsibilities of Recipients